DISSERTATION PROJECT - 2022/3

 Module code: ENGM044

-The module provides an opportunity for masters students to undertake, guided, individual research into a topic related to their programme of study.
+The module provides an opportunity for students to undertake guided, individual research into a topic related to their programme of study.
 Students are required to take independent ownership of their project and demonstrate this through their management of the available resources, including meetings with project supervisor(s), the timely acquisition of relevant information and experimental results.
 They must prepare and submit a formal, written, report to a specific deadline and subsequently present and defend their work at an oral examination.